Raphaël Llodra: Muaythai career

 He became the WBC middleweight World Champion in La Riche, France, by beating Jacub Gazdik on March 9, 2013.

 Raphaël won an ISKA World Champion Belt against Sua Dam in Bagnolet, on May 4, 2013.

 Llodra won a split decision against Panom Topkingboxing at Best of Siam 4 in Paris, France, on June 20, 2013.

-He lost a close decision to Bernueng TopKingboxing in Bangkok at the Queen's cup 2013.
+He lost a close decision to Berneung TopkingBoxing in Bangkok at the Queen's cup 2013.
 The fight was for the WPMF World Title.

 He fought Diogo Calado, during Enfusion 33, for the Enfusion 75 kg title.
-Llodra lost the fight by third round TKO.
+Llodra lost the fight by third-round TKO.

-He met Saiyok Pumpanmuang at Thai Fight Paris on April 8, 2017 and won by unanimous decision.
+He met Saiyok Pumpanmuang at Thai Fight Paris on April 8, 2017, and won by unanimous decision.